Mauin/ReactiveAwareness/README.md

-# ReactiveAwareness: Android Awareness APIs in a reactive manner with RxJava
+# ReactiveAwareness: Android Awareness APIs in a reactive manner with RxJava2

 ReactiveAwareness lets you use the Android Awareness API with RxJava and without handling all those GoogleApiClients yourself.